“I would highly recommend using his law firm. They are very personal and I could contact him at any time and I did.”- Chris S.

 - Estate planning and business implications: Our attorneys will advise you regarding the implications of divorce on important estate planning matters like wills and trusts, and how your divorce will affect your business in Tennessee.

-How Much Does a Divorce Cost in Chattanooga Tennessee?
+How Much Does a Divorce Cost in Chattanooga, TN?

 The cost of a divorce in Chattanooga, Tennessee, can vary depending on several factors, including the case's complexity, the attorney's experience, attorney's fees, and additional expenses.
 These expenses include filing fees, process service, discovery, and mediation.